Plant-Based Dog Food Formulation Challenge game

 Tim Wall | DALL-E

-Plant-Based Dog Food Formulation Challenge is an educational quiz game using information from Petfood Industry.
-The game explores key formulation challenges and nutritional considerations when developing vegetarian or vegan dog foods.
+Plant-Based Dog Food Formulation Challenge is a two-part game that explores key formulation challenges and nutritional considerations when developing vegetarian or vegan dog foods.

 Players are tasked with evaluating their understanding of: